Last Updated on

 Running a clothing store requires certain skills and experience.
 You don’t necessarily need a formal business degree, but the following skills will be beneficial as you open and manage your store.

 Clothing industry knowledge.
 Knowledge of the clothing industry is a must for any boutique owner.
-You should be knowledgeable about the trends in your store’s niche and be able to spot emerging trends to offer customers the products they’ll be looking for.
+You should be knowledgeable about the fashion trends in your store’s niche and be able to spot emerging trends to offer customers the products they’ll be looking for.
+Attending fashion industry trade shows will also be important in improving your knowledge.

 Interpersonal skills.
 A large part of owning a boutique is working with customers, so interpersonal skills are important.
 You’ll need to be able to welcome customers into your store, offer assistance without coming off as pushy, and make the shopping experience enjoyable.